feilipu/rcm2024/README.md

 ## Concept

-The Rabbit® family of microprocessors is widely under-represented amongst hobby constructor, and very few (if any) "home made" RabbitCore® Modules have been developed.
+The Rabbit® family of microprocessors is under-represented amongst hobby constructors, and very few (if any) "home made" RabbitCore® Modules have been developed.
 This RCM2024 is supposed to provide at least one option for hobby constructors and RC2014 enthusiasts.

 The Rabbit microprocessor comes in many varieties, but the R2000 is the only version supporting 5V operation enabling it to work with the RC2014 Standard Bus.
 Therefore this RCM2024 is based on the R2000 Version C microprocessor.

-The RCM2024 can be operated as a) a RC2014 CPU Module using standard RC2014 Backplane and accessory Modules, b) a RC2014 combined Backplane and microprocessor system, and c) as a standalone single board computer with its own serial, memory, and mass storage support.
+The RCM2024 can be operated as;

+ 1. a RC2014 CPU Module in a standard RC2014 Backplane and using standard RC2014 Modules,
+ 2. a RC2014 combined Backplane and microprocessor system supporting RC2014 Modules, and as
+ 3. a standalone single board computer (SBC) with its own serial, memory, and mass storage support.

-The R2000 microprocessor has 5x 8-bit parallel ports, in addition to the usual Z80 bus interface, enabling a variety of interfaces to be integrated on to the RCM2024.
+The R2000 microprocessor has 5 8-bit parallel ports, in addition to the usual Z80 bus interface, enabling a variety of interfaces to be integrated on to the RCM2024.
 These include a 8-bit Compact Flash IDE Port, a SPI interface supporting SD Cards and general SPI Master operation, an I2C interface, and up to 4x asynchronous and clocked serial interfaces.

 ## Hardware Specification